olusola/mintago-test/README.md

 };
 ```

-**Test**
+## Test

 Due to the limited time frame, I used TypeScript to ensure type safety for all data points and opted to test only the business logic and pure functions.

-**Improvements**
+## Improvements

-Charts: Using a single chart could enhance the user experience by allowing the comparison of multiple data points simultaneously.
+- Charts: Using a single chart could enhance the user experience by allowing the comparison of projected, desired and after retirment pension pot.

-Responsiveness: Improve the responsiveness of the charts.
+- Responsiveness: Improve the responsiveness of the charts.

-Features: Add the ability to manage multiple or existing pension pots.
+- Features: Add the ability to manage multiple or existing pension pots.
-Testing: Implement unit tests for the UI elements.
+- Testing: Implement unit tests for the UI elements.